Upikk/Upikk_TwitchChannelPoints/README.md

 # Upikk_TwitchChannelPoints
-This script can be used to reward players that have points on your twitch channel
+This script allows you to reward players who have earned points on your Twitch channel.